How to calculate First Party Premium in Car Insurance?

 - Also the first party premium can be reduced by taking the membership from the Automobile Association of India.
 Insurance companies offer discounts of 5% of the first party premium or Rs.200 whichever is lower.

-For best first party premium insurance quotes please visit www.policybachat.com where we have a dedicated team of agents to assist you with your first party insurance requirements.
+For best first-party car insurance premium rates at the time of renewal please click on the link Car Insurance and get the cheap car insurance rates, where we have a dedicated team of agents to assist you with your first party insurance requirements.